Adoption Considerations for Pregnant Individuals

 • Choosing the type of adoption (open, closed, semi-open) that aligns with personal wishes and circumstances is an important decision-making factor.

-• Seeking legal guidance on the processes of relinquishing parental rights, updating birth certificates, and ensuring the child’s stable future is essential.
+• Seeking legal guidance on the processes of relinquishing parental rights and ensuring the child’s stable future is essential.

 • Establishing a strong support network, including peer groups, professional counseling, and personalized assistance, can greatly aid in managing emotional challenges and practical tasks throughout the adoption journey.